uber-go/guide/style.md

 - Functions should be sorted in rough call order.
 - Functions in a file should be grouped by receiver.

-These rules mean that exported functions should appear first in a file, after `struct`, `const`, `var` definitions.
+Therefore, exported functions should appear first in a file, after `struct`, `const`, `var` definitions.

 A `newXYZ()`/`NewXYZ()` may appear after the type is defined, but before the